-Paul Focic is an Associate in our Brisbane office who has worked with Cox Architecture since graduating with honours from the University of Newcastle in 2005.
+Paul Focic is a Senior Associate in our Brisbane office who has worked with Cox Architecture since graduating with honours from the University of Newcastle in 2005.

 Paul is a registered architect whose experience spans master planning, multi-residential, university, commercial and public infrastructure projects.
 Paul was one of a two-person project team which led the design and documentation of the Brisbane Ferry Terminals, replacing eight terminals destroyed in the 2011 Brisbane floods.
 This project required exceptional engineering and detail resolution and received a World Architecture Festival Award in 2013.